Types of Therapy for Depression and Their Benefits

 Motivational interviewing (MI) is a specific type of person-centered therapy with the goal of building increased motivation and drive for change from within the client.
 Through a sense of collaboration with the therapist, the client builds a sense of independence to control their own progress.

-Note that the list above is not a fully comprehensive overview of the variations available, but it does represent the orientations used primarily by the majority of therapists.
-Other treatment styles include:
+Note that the list above is not a fully comprehensive overview of the different types of therapy available, but it does represent the orientations used primarily by the majority of therapists.
+Other types of therapy styles include:

 - Eye movement desensitization and reprocessing (EMDR)